 - Demonstrate to recruiters the impact your work had in your past employment.

 General Formatting Pointers

-Google Interview Preparation - Materials & Tips:
+Google Interview Preparation - Materials and Tips

-- Coding Preparatory Books
+- Coding preparatory books.

 - Educate yourself on the Google interview process.

-- Self-prep can take a considerable amount of time with no guarantee of success.
+Self-study can take a considerable amount of time with no guarantee of success.
 We suggest checking out our technical interview prep program for the best and quickest way to prepare for your dream companies.

 If you want to know how to crack remote interviews, do check out our Remote Interview Guide

-Technical Topics to Prepare for Google Interviews:
+Technical Topics for Google Interviews

-- Coding - Be familiar with at least one coding language
+- Coding - be familiar with at least one coding language

-- Memorizing binary search
+- Memorize binary search

 - Graph traversal algorithms (E.g. BFS, DFS, and short path algorithm like Dijkstra’s)